Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Drug therapy

-In chronic forms of ischemic heart disease is according to the formula "A-B-C" and consists of antiplatelet agents, β-blockers and hypocholesterolemic drugs.
-And also the patients are prescribed:
+In chronic forms of IHD, it follows the “A-B-C” formula and consists of antiplatelet agents, β-blockers and hypocholesterolemic drugs.
+Patients are also prescribed:

 • diuretics;